witsgroup-1/campus-infrastructure-management-docs/docs/Component_Details.md

 - **Schedule Timetable**:
   - Displays all timetables made by the user, including the day, date, course, venue, and times.
   - Includes a delete button to remove a schedule.
+  - Includes an edit button to update a schedule.
   - A button at the bottom takes the user to the form to add a schedule.

 ### Maintenance